Bond 2025

 How much would I pay if the bond is approved?

-The bond continues the existing rate of approximately $2.90 per $1,000 of assessed value.
-About $0.90 of that total supports this new bond.
-For a home assessed at $460,000 (median in LO), that’s about $420 per year.
+The bond maintains the current estimated rate of approximately $2.90 per $1,000 of assessed value.
+About $0.90 of that total is this proposed bond.
+For a home assessed at $465,000 (median in LO), that’s about $420 per year.
 Note: Property taxes are based on assessed value, not market value.
 In Lake Oswego, assessed values are typically about half of market values.

 How does LOSD’s tax rate compare to others?